python/cpython/Doc/reference/simple_stmts.rst

 to avoid accidentally exporting items that are not part of the API (such as library modules which were imported and used within the module).

-The :keyword:`from` form with ``*`` may only occur in a module scope.
 The wild card form of import --- ``from module import *`` --- is only allowed at the module level.
 Attempting to use it in class or function definitions will raise a :exc:`SyntaxError`.

 .. index::
     single: relative; import